Christian Anxiety. That should be an oxymoron, right?

 (Now, to be clear, YES God can and does do instant work sometimes!
 I know because I’ve experienced it.)

-However, he also gave us emotions and nervous systems, and sometimes he grows us through a longer process.
+However, he also gave us emotions and nervous systems, and sometimes he grows us through a longer process of healing or sanctification.
 Anxiety (and anxiety disorders) can be an octopus of messy feelings, buried fear, future worries, and unsubstantiated upset that requires real, repetitive, cooperative work.

 That’s not necessarily a bad thing, despite what we tell ourselves.
 The “be anxious for nothing” verse provides direction that shines a light on our Christian responsibility: